horizon-eda/horizon-pool-convention/README.rst

 1. For a manufacturer-specific footprint, use the respective subfolder in ``manufacturer``.
 Use the exact name of the package from the package or device datasheet.
+2. If manufacturers disagree on some dimension of the package body or land pattern for a package of the same name, consider the package manufacturer-specific and place it in the ``manufacturer`` subfolder.
+If the majority of other manufacturers agree, their variant can be considered a generic footprint (with the same name).
+   For example, there can be both ``manufacturer/stm/TSSOP20`` and ``ic/smd/tssop/TSSOP20`` if STMicroelectronics’s TSSOP-20 drawings are different from all other manufacturers’.
-2. When naming, be verbose: do not abbreviate parameters with single letters or symbols, instead write them out.
+3. When naming, be verbose: do not abbreviate parameters with single letters or symbols, instead write them out.
-3. No redundancy: When quantitative or qualitative parameters are reflected in the part number within the package’s name (for example for connectors where the MPN distinguishes between vertical and right-angled-variants), the specifiers must not be included.
+4. No redundancy: When quantitative or qualitative parameters are reflected in the part number within the package’s name (for example for connectors where the MPN distinguishes between vertical and right-angled-variants), the specifiers must not be included.